-I must also ensure that the services I commission either jointly with partners or independently as an office are accessible to all.
-My commissioning principles will include undertaking needs assessments for services to ensure they are inclusive and that any barriers to access are identified and removed.
+I must also ensure the services I commission either jointly with partners or independently as an office are accessible to all.
+My commissioning principles will include undertaking needs assessments for services so they are inclusive and that any barriers to access are identified and removed.